amybingzhao/netflix-github-cli-tool/README.md

     - These queries may also be cached per-repo if the repo has been queried in the last 60 min
     - Right now we fetch and cache the stars, forks, and PR data for a repo in an all-or-nothing fashion b/c we assume that if the user is asking about e.g. stars they might follow-up with a quetsion about e.g. forks, but if this turns out not to be the case + we're hitting performance issues because of the extra requests to fetch data about other criteria, we could also fetch and cache the stars, forks, and PR data more granularly.
 5. As data is gathered for each repo in step 4, maintain a heap of size N that has the top N repos based on the selected criteria.
 Whenever we encounter a repo that has a greater value for the selected criteria than the min value in this heap, pop the min value off and push the new repo onto the heap.
+    - This assumes that the number of repos (r) is usually much larger than n.
+With this approach, the runtime of this step is O(rlogn).
+    - Alternatively, we could just sort the list of repos and pick the top n -- this would take O(rlogr) time.
+    - We should validate whether it's true that r >> n through metrics/logging
 6. Print the results of 5 to the console
 7. Save any new cached results to a .pkl file